 By default, any time you set an alarm on your iPhone, it'll vibrate when the alarm goes off.
 For some people, this is a good way to help get woken up, but for others it's a waste of battery and can be completely annoying to hear that loud vibration on the night stand.

 In this tutorial, intended for iPhone users only, we'll be showing you how you can set up an alarm so that your iPhone doesn't vibrate when it goes off.

-Having the ability to snooze when your alarm rings has probably saved millions of people from getting to work late, but I personally find it to be an annoying feature.
+Having the ability to snooze when your alarm rings has probably saved millions of people from getting to work late by ringing the alarm again and not letting you continue sleeping.
+But I find it to be an annoying feature.
 When my alarm rings, I just don't want to snooze and fall back half asleep, only to be reminded nine minutes later that it's really time to wake up when the alarm rings again.